 Currently, small auxiliary vessels are being built for the auxiliary fleet, and the spacecraft are not designed and laid.

-However, the need to conduct some operations away from the coast will inevitably force them to build, simply because without such ships it is impossible to organize a full-fledged fighting fleet.
-And here their large sizes can come to our aid.
+However, the need to conduct some kind of operations far from the coast will inevitably force them to build, simply because without such ships it is impossible to organize full support for the warring fleet.
+And here their large size can come to our aid.

 KKS usually has a hangar and a runway.
 The reason is that, firstly, sometimes there is a need to make up for losses in helicopters.
 And, secondly, because sometimes you can transfer cargo only (or is it just more convenient) by helicopter.